matloff/omsi/README.md

 the save operation merely saves to a file on your local machine.
 See "Submitting your answers" below for uploading to the instructor.

+By the way, your files are saved to the same directory from which you launched OMSI, with file names beginning with 'omsi_answer', e.g.
+__omsi_answer2.txt__,

 <b><i>Compiling/running code:</i></b>

 Save the code first.
 Then, if the problem involves a compiled language